 S2T BLOG

-Title Insurance Fraud and What to do About It
+Title Insurance Real Estate Fraud and What to do About It

 The term “flipping” has entered common parlance to mean buying a home, renovating it strategically, and selling it for an overall profit.
 That is a totally legal enterprise, and if you can pull it off—more power to you!
 Recently there was a bumper crop of reality TV shows featuring buyers renovating and flipping their homes.
 Maybe—if you play your cards right—you could be the next Kim Kardashian.